erjoha/Front-end-webdeveloper-Nanodegre---Project-2-Online-Resume/README.md

 GENERAL USAGE NOTE
 --------------------------------------------------------------------------------
-- The interactive game is created with JavaScript that
+- The interactive game is created with JavaScript and the application reads the resume content from a JSON file and dynamically displays that content within a provided template
 - To view the Online Resume open index.html in your browser

 OTHER